-Ticehurst Hospital School is an independent day school serving both the Tier 4 (Garden Court) and HDU (Upper Court) adolescent in-patient CAMHS ward at the Priory Hospital Ticehurst.
+Ticehurst Hospital School is an independent day school serving both the Tier 4 (Garden Court) and HDU (Upper Court) adolescent in-patient CAMHS ward at Priory Hospital Ticehurst.
 All young people admitted to the adolescent ward are automatically admitted to our school.

 In May 2017 the school was rated Good by Ofsted.